Corporate Governance

 Management Level

-The Technology and Digital Platform Director is in charge of SCGP's Information Technology and Cybersecurity Governance, adopting policies and practices from the SCG by being a committee in the ITG and supervising it in the context of SCGP, in order to achieve the ISMS objectives of SCGP and Control and verify data management so that related parties can carry out data management in accordance with the policy. rules, regulations, or regulations.
+Technology Digital and Productivity Director is in charge of SCGP's Information Technology and Cybersecurity Governance, adopting policies and practices from the SCG by being a committee in the ITG and supervising it in the context of SCGP, in order to achieve the ISMS objectives of SCGP and Control and verify data management so that related parties can carry out data management in accordance with the policy. rules, regulations, or regulations.
 The management performance is reporting directly to the Chief Executive Officer periodically.

 Operational Level